-The Visual Integrity Conversion Server, a powerful command-line automation server, converts PDF and PostScript pages into industry-standard vector and raster formats.
+The Visual Integrity PDF Conversion Server, converts PDF and PostScript pages into industry-standard vector and raster formats.

 Mature and robust, the Conversion Server is capable of scaling from simple departmental workflow projects to the most demanding enterprise volumes.
 The simple command line interface combined with a conversion profile makes harnessing the power of the Conversion Server a snap.